homer0/jsdoc-ts-utils/README.md

 This features intercepts the creation of the links for types on the generated site and if the type has the `module:` prefix, it will also register it without the prefix as an alias.

-Something similar happens with externals; when you want to reference an external, you need to use `externa:[type]`... yes, the feature takes care of that too.
+Something similar happens with externals; when you want to reference an external, you need to use `external:[type]`... yes, the feature takes care of that too.

 This is enabled by default but you can disable it with the `modulesTypesShortName` option.